vishnuvardhana/trip-sorter/README.md

 [Demo Link](https://tripsorter.herokuapp.com/#/)

-**Please note finding all paths is yet to be completed

 # Trip Sorter

 1. Trip sorter aims to show fastest(cost - discount) and cheapest routes for a given soruce and destination using graph search.